jmettraux/aac_magic/src/spells.md

 Threads generating cold are woven around the index finger of the caster (who is not affected negatively by the cold).

-The threads can deal (CP + _volume_) points of cold damage.
+The threads can deal (CP + _élan_) points of cold damage.
 The referee can grant an _Evasion_ save to the victim if appropriate.

 The finger can also be used to stop ongoing heat/burning damage.